runios1/BikeRental/README.md

 Key features of the "My Bikes" page include:

-- **View All Listed Bikes**: Users can see a list of all their listed bikes, including details such as the bike's name, type, rental price, and availability status.
+- **View All Listed Bikes**: Users can see a list of all their listed bikes, including details such as the bike's image, name or description, rental price and availability dates.
 This list is dynamically generated and updated.

 - **Manage Rental Requests**: For each listed bike, users can view and manage the rental requests they have received.
 They can accept or reject requests.

 - **Remove Bike**: Users also have the option to remove a bike from their list.
 This is particularly useful if the bike is no longer available for rent.

-- **Update Bike Details**: Users can update the details of their listed bikes, such as the rental price or availability status.
+- **Update Bike Details**: Users can update the details of their listed bikes, such as the rental price or availability dates.

 ### My Requests Page